davew-msft/datasciencehack/Challenge04.md

   *(Note: Your model is not required to predict the correct class for all of the images, but it would be good if it does!)*

-  When your coach has verified your team's solution, you have completed all of the challenges - congratulations!

 ## References